-Two types of reports are provided for the various testing programs: standard and additional.
-Standard reports are provided automatically to districts.
+Standard reports are provided automatically to districts for the various testing programs.
 Information contained in standard reports satisfies mandatory reporting requirements.
 To receive additional copies of the STAAR Report Card or Confidential Student Label, the district must submit a request through the Assessment Management System in the Ancillary Services screen.
 Generally, districts are required to pay a nominal fee for each additional report requested.

-For more information about scoring and reporting for STAAR, refer to the TEA publication Interpreting Assessment Reports.
+For more information about scoring and reporting for STAAR,

+refer to the TEA publication Interpreting Assessment Reports.